shyamgupta196/Audio-Sentiment-Classification/readme.md

 ## Social Science Use Cases

-Emotion classification in speech data opens new avenues for social science research.
-By analyzing emotional tones in interviews, political speeches, or media broadcasts, researchers can uncover patterns in human behavior, societal trends, and communication dynamics.
-For instance, studying emotional shifts in political rhetoric can reveal strategies used to influence public opinion, while analyzing clinical interviews can provide insights into mental health conditions.
-This automated approach enables large-scale, reproducible studies that were previously impractical with manual annotation, empowering social scientists to explore the emotional undercurrents of human interaction with unprecedented depth.
+> Rapidly classify large corpora of speech recordings for emotional content, enabling quantitative analyses of emotional dynamics in interviews, political speeches, or media transcripts.

 ## Dataset Summary & Links
 Note - `We use a sample dataset in this tutorial, but you can use the full dataset for your own research from the links below.`